secureblue/secureblue.github.io/content/FAQ.md

 ### [How do I install my VPN?](#vpn)
 {: #vpn}
-If the VPN software is packaged for Fedora, you can layer it, though that has the potential of needing to add another software repository.
+The reccomended approach is to use Wireguard profiles.
+These can be downloaded from your VPN provider's website.
+If wireguard profiles work for you, import them via the system network settings menu.
+In Gnome, add a VPN, select the "Import from File" option, and select the VPN config file you downloaded.
+It will then be useable through the system GUI.
+Otherwise, use `ujust install-vpn` (once [secureblue/secureblue#849](https://github.com/secureblue/secureblue/issues/849)) is complete
+> [!NOTE]
-The ProtonVPN Flatpak is not recommended, as it is an unoffical distribution unaffiliated with Proton.
+> The ProtonVPN Flatpak is not recommended, as it is an unoffical distribution unaffiliated with Proton.
-The Mullvad VPN GUI runs on Electron and will not launch unless unprivileged user namespaces are enabled.
+> The Mullvad VPN GUI runs on Electron and will not launch unless unprivileged user namespaces are enabled.
 This can be toggled with `ujust toggle-unconfined-domain-userns-creation`.
 If you do not want to enable this, Mullvad has the option of only using the cli interface instead.
-As these cases are all not ideal, the reccomended approach is to use Wireguard profiles.
-These can be downloaded from your VPN provider's website.
-In Gnome you use these by navigating to the network settings, adding a VPN and using the "Import from File" option.
-It will then be useable through the system GUI.

 ### [How do I install Steam?](#steam)
 {: #steam}